-- 42. Integrity The property whereby information, an information system, or a component of a system has not been modified or destroyed in an unauthorized manner.
-A state in which information has remained unaltered from the point it was produced by a source, during transmission, storage, and eventual receipt by the destination.
-NICCS - 43.
-Interoperability Roadmap the vision from ONC which describes their 10 year plan for how interoperability is necessary for a "learning health system" in which health information flows seamlessly and is available to the right people, at the right place, at the right time.
-InteroperabilityRoadmap Final Version 1.0 - 44.
-Key The numerical value used to control cryptographic operations, such as decryption, encryption, signature generation, or signature verification.
+- 43. Interoperability Roadmap the vision from ONC which describes their 10 year plan for how interoperability is necessary for a "learning health system" in which health information flows seamlessly and is available to the right people, at the right place, at the right time.
+Interoperability Roadmap Final Version 1.0 - 44.
+Key The numerical value used to control cryptographic operations, such as decryption, signature generation, or signature verification.
 NICCS - 45.
 Level of Assurance (LOA) Authentication focuses on verifying a person's identity based on the reliability of a credential offered.
 LOA refers to how much confidence a relying party has that the credential presented is in the possession of the person whose identity is being asserted.
 Interoperability Roadmap Supplementary Materials Appendix F; Glossary - 46.
 National Institute of Standards and Technology (NIST) Founded in 1901, NIST is a non-regulatory federal agency within the U.S. Department of Commerce.
-NIST's mission is to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology in ways that enhance economic security and improve our quality of life.
+NIST's mission is to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards and technology in ways that enhance economic security and improve our quality of life.
 Interoperability Roadmap Supplementary Materials Appendix F; Glossary - 47.
 OAuth An open standard for authorization, commonly used as a way for Internet users to log into third party websites using their Microsoft, Google, Facebook or Twitter accounts without exposing their password.
 Wikipedia - 48.
 OAuth 2.0 An authorization framework that enables applications to obtain limited access to user accounts on an HTTP service.
 It works by delegating user authentication to the service that hosts the user account and authorizing third-party applications to access the user account.
 OAuth 2.0 provides authorization flows for web and desktop applications and mobile devices.
 Interoperability Roadmap Supplementary Materials Appendix F; Glossary - 49.
 Office for Civil Rights (OCR) The Office for Civil Rights enforces the HIPAA Privacy Rule, which protects the privacy of individually identifiable health information; the HIPAA Security Rule, which sets national standards for the security of electronic protected health information; the HIPAA Breach Notification Rule, which requires covered entities and business associates to provide notification following a breach of unsecured protected health information; and the confidentiality provisions of the Patient Safety Rule, which protect identifiable information being used to analyze patient safety events and improve patient safety.
 Interoperability Roadmap Supplementary Materials Appendix F; Glossary - 50.
 Office of the Assistant Secretary for Preparedness and Response (ASPR) The Office of the Assistant Secretary for Preparedness and Response was created under the "Pandemic and All Hazards Preparedness Act" in the wake of Hurricane Katrina to lead the nation in preventing, preparing for and responding to the adverse health effects of public health emergencies and disasters.
 ASPR focuses on preparedness planning and response, building federal emergency medical operational capabilities, countermeasures research, advance development and procurement, and providing grants to hospitals and health care systems in public health emergencies and medical disasters.
 Interoperability Roadmap Supplementary Materials - Appendix F; Glossary